CAST IRON PLANT

 CRISPING TIPS/EDGES

-Usually a sign of too much sunlight aka leaf scorch.
+Usually a sign of too much sunlight (aka leaf scorch).

-Cast Iron Plant prefers to stay in shaded or low light areas.
+A cast iron plant prefers to stay in shaded or low light areas.
 Make sure it is not burning in harsh afternoon sun.

 SNIPPING BROWN TIPS